 Class of 2019:

-THIS WEEK with the 2015 Careers in Medicine Specialty Panel Series
+FINAL WEEK - 2015 AAMC Careers in Medicine Specialty Panel Series

 Last year's series produces student feedback requesting the Office of Medical Student Education limit conflicts during these sessions, allowing students to attend these unique specialty-exploration opportunities.
 Thus, the Office of Medical Student Education will decline events scheduled on Tuesdays and Thursdays, between September 17 and December 1, 2015 in order to protect this time for students.
 Please contact the Office of Medical Student Education should you have questions or concerns regarding this decision.